m4mmon/RP360XP/README.md

-This is an attempt at re-creating an application for managing the DigiTech RP360XP on Linux and Windows.
+rp360xp-controller — Open-source Python tool to control the DigiTech RP360XP guitar effects pedal on Linux and Windows.
+Drop-in replacement for the abandoned Nexus software, with full preset management via a graphical interface and CLI.
+Backup and preset files from Nexus are 100% compatible.
+Reverse-engineered USB/serial protocol (VID:PID 1210:0032).

+Maybe it works on the RP360, but I don't own a unit and cannot tell.

 It has been made with the help of Claude Code, it is made in python + Qt.